n3tsphere/drupalcapwn/README.md

 # drupalcapwn

 ## Description
-**drupalcapwn** is a Drupal Module Vulnerability Checker : It will check Drupal Security Advisories for vulnerabilities in a Drupal Module (as found with any drupal scanner like [droopescan](https://github.com/SamJoan/droopescan)) and can filter advisories having available exploits.
+**drupalcapwn** is a - work in progress - Drupal Module Vulnerability Checker : It will check Drupal Security Advisories for vulnerabilities in a Drupal Module (as found with any drupal scanner like [droopescan](https://github.com/SamJoan/droopescan)) and can filter advisories having available exploits.
 * Uses Drupal API to build a local SQLite Database containing Drupal security advisories.
 * Display security advisories for a Drupal Module
 * Display security advisories with known exploits